stephenh/bindgen/README.markdown

 Or, OGNL with no strings.

-Originally built for the [joist](http://joist.ws/bindgen.html) web framework.
+Originally built for the [joist](http://joist.ws) web framework.
+See joist's [bindgen](http://joist.ws/bindgen.html) page for more docs.

 A test case: